almereyda/awesome-starred/README.md

 - [srbhp/piepdf](https://github.com/srbhp/piepdf) - GUI  tool to manage Research articles, pdfs
 - [founders4schools/django-surveys](https://github.com/founders4schools/django-surveys) - A reusable Django app that lets users give feedback for any model
 - [darkpixel/statuspage](https://github.com/darkpixel/statuspage) - A simple self-hosted status page site with an API written in Django under the BSD license
-- [damianmoore/photonix](https://github.com/damianmoore/photonix) - This is a new web-based photo management application.
+- [photonixapp/photonix](https://github.com/photonixapp/photonix) - A modern, web-based photo management server.
 Run it on your home server and it will let you find the right photo from your collection on any device.
 Smart filtering is made possible by object recognition, location awareness, color analysis and other ML algorithms.
 - [liqd/adhocracy-plus](https://github.com/liqd/adhocracy-plus) - adhocracy+ is a SaaS platform to make digital democracy easy for everyone
 - [Flagsmith/flagsmith-api](https://github.com/Flagsmith/flagsmith-api) - Feature flagging and remote config service.
 Host yourself or use our hosted version at https://www.flagsmith.com/
 - [mirumee/saleor](https://github.com/mirumee/saleor) - A modular, high performance, headless e-commerce platform built with Python, GraphQL, Django, and React.